 Nonna's Spaghetti with Clams & Pistachio Pesto

-I'm not sure if you've been to the seaside in Italy?
-If you have you'll no doubt recall sitting outside at a little family run trattoria, the scent of the sea, the delicious aromas of seafood dishes bubbling away in the kitchen.
+I'm not sure if you've been to the seaside in Italy.
+If you have, you'll no doubt recall sitting outside at a little family-run trattoria, the scent of the sea, and the delicious aromas of seafood dishes bubbling away in the kitchen.

-Those memories are to treasure forever.
+Those memories are to be treasured forever.
 Short of going back to a little Italian seaside town, the best way I know of to bring those memories flooding back is to cook this dish.

-Inhale the aromas, take that first bite and you're back in Italy, nonna (grandmother) chatting away in broken English, about how this dish is a family tradition, the sound of the sea in the background.
+Inhale the aromas, take that first bite, and you're back in Italy.
+Listen carefully, and you might even hear nonna chatting away in lovely broken English about how this dish is a family tradition.
+In the background, there's the sound of the sea and the bambini laughing outside after having been chased from the kitchen by nonna and her fearsome wooden spoon.

 Ingredients for 2/3 people